 After listening to a recent podcast for facial recognition, Stuff You Should Know, it gave me the thought of a separate article concentrating on crimes and investigations in which Facial Recognition is used to “solve” the crime or identify a suspect.
-You may be part of a lineup every day without knowing it.
+Is every adult now part of a virtual lineup every day?

 The 4th Amendment of the US Constitution guarantees persons from unreasonable searches and seizures.
 Case law around this issue is that it passes constitutional muster so long as they are minimally invasive to the party and the public good outweighs the infringement of rights.
 The US Supreme Court has found that a copy of voice or handwriting, a lifted fingerprint or found DNA is not a “search and seizure of a person.”
 There is a requirement to obtain a warrant if requesting a person’s DNA or submission to a fingerprint analysis.
 As such, it is very unlikely that a court would find that a photo of your face would be a search or seizure subject to constitutional protection.